Subaru-PFS/ics_doc/SSN-00028/index.rst

   MAC address, is defined for one IP address. 'dnsmasq' takes first definition (first line or first item in a line), but ignores any of followings as double defined for fixed IP address assignments of DHCP.
-- Multiple hostname MAY be defined for DNS to be used for having alternate name of a target to be connected from control software.
+- Multiple hostname MAY be defined for DNS to be used for having alternative name of a target to be connected from control software.
 - These configuration files SHALL NOT be changed on replacing hardware for maintenance, and SHALL be static over the entire period of operation except